 As German forces marched into Athens in April of 1941, the citizens of the capital and, subsequently, the rest of Greece, had little idea what was to follow.
 Soon, however, the Nazi occupiers would show just how brutal their unwelcome stay in Greece would be, perpetrating numerous atrocities and reprisals and imposing mass starvation on the populace.

-A particularly inhuman method implemented by the German Army was to ransack food stores, steal livestock, and pillage agricultural land in order to feed the Nazi troops.
+A particularly inhumane method implemented by the German Army was to ransack food stores, steal livestock, and pillage agricultural land in order to feed the Nazi troops.

-It wasn’t long before food supplies for most Greek people ran dry, with most of what little food remained available to those residing int he capital.
-Staples like flour and potatoes were very hard to find, and black marketeers became rich selling basic goods at highly inflated prices.
+It wasn’t long before food supplies for most Greeks ran dry, with most of what little food remained available to those residing in the capital.
+Staples such as flour and potatoes were very hard to find, and black marketeers became rich selling basic goods at highly inflated prices.

 Many of those who could not afford this overpriced food simply starved to death.
-In the winter of 1941-1942 alone, 40,000 Greeks died of starvation.
+In the winter of 1941 to 1942 alone, forty thousand Greeks died of starvation.